How We Found the Root Cause of Our Baby’s Eczema

 Autism, food allergies, Asperger’s Syndrome, eczema, and chronic fatigue are health issues that my family has dealt with over the past 12 years.

-And over the years I’ve repeated a number of stories to friends to
+And over the years, I’ve repeated a number of stories to friends to

-• connect with others about our life
+• connect with others about our lives

 • share what might help others as they battle similar issues.